jaiguptanick/Blog/_posts/2020-07-29-Walkthrough_of_bWAPP_solutions_A1_injection_writeups.md

 >Blind command injection occurs when the system call that's being made does not return the response of the call to the Document Object Model.
 Means when the command output is not displayed to us in the webpage, now how can we get to know that there is OS command injection when there is no output shown??

 <h3>Security Level: low</h3>
- As we provide the IP nothing happens.
+ As we provided the IP, nothing happened.

 ![OS commmand injection blind]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/bwapp/a1/os_blind_l1.png)